FairDD: Fair Dataset Distillation: A Close Look at Dataset Distillation

 } From Eq.~\ref{equ:vanilla_DDs}, the optimization objective of class $y$ is weighted by the sample ratio $r_y^{a_{i}}$ from different groups.
-When $\mathcal{T}$ suffers from PA imbalance, e.g., $\textstyle r_y^{a_j} \gg \sum_{i \neq j}r_y^{a_i}$, the majority group indexed by $i$ contributes more to the alignment compared to minority groups, as present in Fig.~\ref{fig2a:vanilla}.
+When $\mathcal{T}$ suffers from PA imbalance, e.g., $\textstyle r_y^{a_j} \gg \sum_{i \neq j}r_y^{a_i}$, the majority group indexed by $i$ contributes more to the alignment compared to minority groups.
 In other words, $\mathcal{S}$ tends to produce more samples belonging to group $i$ for the total loss minimization.
-Therefore, the objective of vanilla DDs suffers from the PA imbalance within $\mathcal{T}$.
+The objective of vanilla DDs suffers from PA imbalance within $\mathcal{T}$.